MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-support-renewals.md

 1. On the **Sales Order** page, create a sales order.
 2. On the **Sales order lines** FastTab, add an item and edit any of the values as needed.
 3. Select the **Invoice** tab > **Add support and renewal** under **Support and renewal**.
-4. On the **Support and Renewal Process** page the header section is automatically updated with the default settings from the **Recurring Contract Billing Parameters**.
-These values apply to all the support and renewal items (for example, if the billing frequency is Annually, all sales lines that have a renewal item are created with the annual frequency). <br />To associate the sales order with an existing billing schedule, select a **Billing schedule number**.
+4. On the **Support and Renewal Process** page the header section is updated with the default settings from the **Recurring Contract Billing Parameters**.
+These values apply to all the support and renewal items (for example, if the billing frequency is **Annually**, all sales lines that have a renewal item are created with the annual frequency). <br />To associate the sales order with an existing billing schedule, select a **Billing schedule number**.
 5. To change the support or renewal start date, set **Override start date** to **Yes**.
-6. On the **Support and renewal Process** page select **OK**.
+6. On the **Support and renewal Process** page, select **OK**.
 7. Select **Invoice** under the **Generate** tab.
 When the sales order is posted, the billing schedule is created.
 A notification with the billing schedule information appears in the **Message details**.
 8. Open the **All/Active billing schedules** list and select the billing schedule number to review the details of the billing schedule on the **Billing Schedules** page.
    - To review the details of the lines created, go to the **Billing schedule lines** FastTab and select **Support and renewal**.

 > [!Note]
 > If the renewal start date for a billing schedule line needs to be changed, you can edit the **Start date** for the line on the **Billing schedules** page.
 When you select the **View billing detail** page for the line, the **Billing start date** is updated with the new date and the **Billing end date** is recalculated based on the billing frequency.
-The renewal start date can be updated only if the first invoice for the renewal billing schedule has not yet been created and posted.
-After the first invoice is created and posted, the start date cannot be edited.
+The renewal start date can be updated only if the first invoice for the renewal billing schedule has not been created and posted.
+After the first invoice is created and posted, the start date can't be edited.

 ## Additional resources